Herrera, Dimitris

 Assistant Professor | Physical Geography

-Dimitris is a climatologist from the Dominican Republic and holds an M.S. in Earth sciences from UNAM and a Ph.D. in atmospheric science from Cornell.
-His research aims to understand the effects of hydroclimate variability and extremes on society, especially emerging hydroclimate hazards.
-That includes, but is not limited to, drought, extreme precipitation events, and heat waves.
+Dimitris is a climatologist from the Dominican Republic and holds an MS in Earth sciences from UNAM (Mexico) and a PhD in atmospheric science from Cornell.
+His research aims to understand hydroclimate variability and extremes ranging from daily to centennial time scales, especially emerging hydroclimate hazards.
+That includes, but is not limited to, drought, extreme precipitation events, and hydroclimate whiplash events.
 To this end, Dimitris combines climate modeling, statistical tools, and machine learning.
-Dimitris holds the position of Assistant Professor at the Department of Geography & Sustainability at the University of Tennessee–Knoxville and an Adjunct Associate Professor in the Department of Geography at Universidad Autónoma de Santo Domingo in the Dominican Republic.
+Dimitris holds the position of Assistant Professor at the Department of Geography & Sustainability at the University of Tennessee, Knoxville and an Adjunct Associate Professor in the Department of Geography at Universidad Autónoma de Santo Domingo in the Dominican Republic.

 Research Interests